Tiffany-Bergett/Data_projects_TripleTen/Zuber/README.md

     - `'temperature'`: temperature when the record was taken
     - `'description'`: a brief description of weather conditions, e.g. "light rain" or "scattered clouds"

-#### Description:
-- 6 Step SQL query.
-- Exploratory data analysis and investigation of whether the duration of rides from the Loop to O'Hare International Airport changes on rainy Saturdays.

 #### Assumptions:
 - There isn't a direct connection between the trips table and weather_records table in the database.
 - neighborhood_id is the Primary Key for the neighborhoods table.
 - cab_id is the Primary Key for the cabs table.
 - trip_id is the Primary Key for the trips table.
 - record_id is the Primary Key for the weather_records table.

-#### Process:
-Analyzed taxi rides by the company for specific dates, sorting by trip count.
-Analyzed rides for companies containing specific keywords, grouping by company name.
-Retrieved neighborhood IDs for O'Hare and Loop.
-Categorized weather conditions by hour.
-Retrieved Saturday rides from Loop to O'Hare, including weather and duration.
-Sorted the results.

 #### Findings:
 - The taxi company "Flash Cab" had the highest number of taxi rides for Nov.
 15th-16th, 2017 at 19,558 trips.